Dudeiebot/leetcode/Readme.md

-This repository contains a collection of solutions to various problems from LeetCode, all implemented using the Go.
+This repository contains a collection of solutions to various problems from LeetCode, all implemented using Go.
 The solutions cover a wide range of algorithmic and data structure challenges, providing practical examples of Go's application in solving common coding interview questions